Hacker Was Planning On Livestreaming The Deletion Of Mark Zuckerberg’s Facebook Profile, Now Just Wants Bounty

 Later, he even said that “I shouldn’t try to prove myself by toying with Zuck’s account.”

 We’ll just have to wait and see if Chang gets paid through the bounty program.
 It appears that not all hackers get paid.
-For example, Khalil Shreateh in 2013 did not get a bounty for hacking into Zuckerberg’s account and posting an Enrique Iglesias video to a friend’s account.
+For example, in 2013, Khalil Shreateh did not get a bounty for hacking into Zuckerberg’s account and posting an Enrique Iglesias video to a friend’s account.
 Perhaps that was due to a violation of the bounty rules, which asks people not to use Mark’s profile to prove bugs and vulnerabilities.

 Taiwanese hacker vows to hack and delete Mark Zuckerberg's Facebook page and says he'll broadcast the takedown live on Facebook on Sunday A Taiwanese hacker named Chang Chi-yuan has claimed he would take down Mark Zuckerberg's Facebook page in … https://t.co/yyJ0tgxYgO pic.twitter.com/H0XexkoQS8